CSharperMantle/CSharperMantle.github.io/_posts/2022-01-22-python-notes-informal-parallel-cond.md

 print("Mantle has 5 yuan so he can afford the following stuff:") print(df[df["Price"] < 5.0])
-print("... but the he can only buy things in stock so he can actually get:") print(df[(df["Price"] <= 5.0) & (df["InStock"] == True)])
+print("... but he can only buy things in stock so he can actually get:") print(df[(df["Price"] <= 5.0) & (df["InStock"] == True)])

 ```